CACI No. VF-410. Statute of Limitations - Delayed Discovery - Reasonable Investigation Would Not Have Disclosed Pertinent Facts

-This verdict form is based on CACI No. 454, Affırmative Defense—Statute of
+This verdict form is based on CACI No. 454, Affırmative Defense - Statute of

-Limitations, and CACI No. 455, Statute of Limitations—Delayed Discovery.
+Limitations, and CACI No. 455, Statute of Limitations - Delayed Discovery.
 If the

-only issue is whether the plaintiff’s harm occurred before or after the limitation
+only issue is whether the plaintiff’s harm occurred before or after the limitation date,

-to save the action, use the ﬁrst option for question 2.
+save the action, use the first option for question 2.
 If the plaintiff claims that a

 reasonable investigation would not have disclosed the pertinent information before

 the limitation date, use the second option for question 2.
+If both delayed discovery

 The date to be inserted throughout is the applicable limitation period before the